nzlotrfan/nzlotrfan/README.md

 I'm Reuben, and you've found me on Github.
 Good for you!
 It is a pleasure to have you visit.

 I'm a student at Mission Ready HQ, preparing myself for a new adventure into the world of software development.
-My current focus is on Full Stack frontend and backend web development.
+My current focus is on full stack frontend and backend web development using ReactJS.

 <h2>Things I'm learning</h2>